david-asem/MediBoT/README.md

 # MediBoT
-This repository contains a project on a virtual health assistant
+A virtual health assistant powered by artificial intelligence and integrated with informedica API